infonetGIST/infonetnetworksecurity/README.md

 NC_decoder: functions of network deocding.

-MP_analysis: funcitons of message-passing decoding for analysis.
+MP_analysis: functions of message-passing decoding for analysis.

 # Copyright